Updated on: 3/6/2019

 “5 days for endangering the lives of children by driving a school bus drunk?
 While we’re relieved no one was seriously injured, the punishment doesn’t seem to fit the crime here,” the organization said to its nearly 100,000 followers.

-Davis Law Group, P.S. is a proud supporter of MADD and its mission to eliminate injuries and fatalities from drunk driving, and we join them in detesting light sentences for people who put the lives of innocent drivers – and children, in this case – at serious risk.
+Davis Law Group is a proud supporter of MADD and its mission to eliminate injuries and fatalities that result from drunk driving accidents, and we join them in detesting light sentences for people who put the lives of innocent drivers – and children, in this case – at serious risk.